artemkalinovsky/Legatus/README.md

 ### Some awesome features of Legatus🌟:

-- SOLID design (`APIClient` don't stores and configures requests, each request is encapsulated in separate entity).
+- SOLID design (e.g.: `APIClient` don't stores and configures requests, each request is encapsulated in separate entity).
 - Easy retrying of requests.
 - Elegant and flexible canceling of requests.
 - ***SwiftUI*** compatiblity out-of-the-box.
 - Support JSON and XML reponse formats.

 *Legatus* is inspired by [Moya](https://github.com/Moya/Moya).

+## 📝 Requirements
+- Swift 5.0+
+- macOS 10.15+
+- iOS 13+
+- tvOS 13+
+- watchOS 5+

 ## Credits 👏